 Stroke rehabilitation starts in acute care, typically within the first 24-48 hours of hospital admission.
 Ongoing rehabilitation can occur in inpatient, outpatient, or community settings.
 The duration of stay in rehabilitation programs is dependent on many factors, such as stroke severity and home supports.
 Stroke rehabilitation can include assessment and treatment by an interprofessional team consisting of: Clinical Nutrition, Medicine, Nursing, Occupational Therapy, Pharmacy, Physical Therapy, Psychology, Recreational Therapy, Social Work, and Speech-Language Pathology.

-Within the Toronto Stroke Networks, stroke rehabilitation programs are found in the following organizations:
+Within the Toronto Stroke Networks, stroke rehabilitation is provided in the following organizations:

 - Bridgepoint Active Healthcare, Sinai Health System